NerdPractitioner/stelligent-university/02-s3/README.md

 _How would you copy the contents of the directory to the top level of your bucket?_

+> Answer: you can use aws s3 localdir S3://bucket --recursive

 ##### Question: Directory Copying

 _How would you copy the contents and include the directory name in the s3 object paths?_

+> Answer: I couldn't find a way to do this with cp but sync worked with aws s3 sync .  s3://stelligent-u-matthew.holmes.labs
+> Although that everything in this module directory.
+I couldn't find a way to copy just one whole directory intact

 ##### Question: Object Access